aahmad94/jumpstart/_posts/2017-06-09-js2-assessment-two.markdown

 ---
 layout: post
-title: jumpstart two assessment two
+title: jumpstart 2 assessment 2
 date: 2017-06-09 12:00:00
 ---

 <h3>I passed the second assessment!</h3>

 <p>I actually got stuck on the last one because I read the problem wrong; I though it wanted us to put all possible permutations of a string whereas it only wanted us to
  show the substrings present in the original string--this is why I need to not panic and slow down during these sort of timed assessments ¯\_(ツ)_/¯.</p>

 {% highlight ruby %}
 ### Missing Numbers
 #